osg-htc/docs/docs/compute-element/hosted-ce.md

 After the consultation, do the following:

--   Create a Unix account on the submit server for use by the OSG CE
+-   Create a Unix account for OSG jobs on the submit server and across the cluster as necessary

 -   Install OSG-provided public SSH keys for the account